VincentBailly/code-for-me/spec.md

 ## 1. Goal
 - Introduce a structured working-memory system that tracks short-term context for the active task.
-- Replace the current aggressive summarization loop with three focused prompts (Progress, Key Learnings, Verbatim Context) that update memory using a minimal plain-text DSL.
+- Replace the current aggressive summarization loop with a single unified prompt that updates all memory sections using a minimal plain-text DSL.

 ## 2. Memory Model
 - Memory is represented as three independent sections: